AnnaFoldberg/annafoldberg.github.io/_notes/application-container-security/container-image-security/en.md

 nav_order: 32
 ref: note-container-image-security
 ---
 Container images are built from Dockerfiles, which define the instructions for adding and configuring a microservice.
-Each instruction adds a new layer to the image, starting from a **base image**, often provided by trusted sources like Microsoft, Red Hat, or official Linux distributions.
+Each instruction adds a new layer to the image, starting from a base image, often provided by trusted sources like Microsoft, Red Hat, or official Linux distributions.
 Once built, images are stored in a registry and pulled to run as containers.

 Security begins with using official base images from trusted repositories.
 Unverified images can introduce malicious code, creating a supply chain attack that compromises production systems.
 Official images are routinely updated to patch vulnerabilities, so staying current is critical.